vanminor/vancouverminorbaseball/README.md

-# Vancouver Minor Baseball – Home Site (https://vancouverminor.com)
+# Vancouver Minor Baseball – Main Site (https://vancouverminor.com)

-This repository contains the “Home” subdomain for Vancouver Minor Baseball.
-It provides a polished public-facing site that highlights the organization’s philosophy, programs, and achievements, and is intended to run alongside other applications on the same infrastructure (for example `dev.vancouverminor.com`).
+This repository contains the primary public-facing site for Vancouver Minor Baseball.
+It highlights the club’s philosophy, programs, and achievements, and lives alongside other apps that occupy their own subdomains (for example `dev.vancouverminor.com`).

 The stack is intentionally lightweight: